martypdx/ractive-workshop/assets/A-templating/01-hello-world/01-instructions.md

 	<p class='third'></p>
 </div>
 ```
+4. Render into the list after the first `<p>`
-4. Create two seperate ractive instances that render different templates to two different nodes
+5. Create two seperate ractive instances that render different templates to two different nodes
-5. Try an inline template instead of an element selector
+6. Try an inline template instead of an element selector